nantunes/pentaho-viz-sandbox/docs/platform/visual/analyzer-future-viz-api.md

 Visualizations of the _current_ format can be configured in Analyzer
-through properties in its `analyzer.properties` file, located at `pentaho-server/pentaho-solutions/system/analyzer`, in a Pentaho server installation.
+through properties in its `analyzer.properties` file, located at `pentaho-server/pentaho-solutions/system/analyzer`, in a Pentaho Server installation.

 Visualizations of the _future_ format are however configured using the [platform-wide JavaScript configuration system](configuration),